Updated: Apr 13

 Full band review

 Why are we featuring this song?
-Not because of the genius experimentation of Mark Ross, the driver of the band (sadly passed in 2019 at age 64) or his unique voice, timeless lyrics and chart success, but because of the magnificent guitar hook which leaves us speechless and makes our soul soar!
+Not because of the genius experimentation of Mark Hollis, the driver of the band (sadly passed in 2019 at age 64) or his unique voice, timeless lyrics and chart success, but because of the magnificent guitar hook which leaves us speechless and makes our soul soar!

 David Rhodes is the guitarist in question, famously playing with Peter Gabriel but this time recruited by Talk Talk to add the "je ne sais quoi" that catapults the imagination "into the horizon" and inspires us to dream…